TheArjunAgarwal/haskell2025/chapters-typ/ch08_precomp-datatypes.typ

 ```

 #exercise(sub : "Better Dating Profile")[
-Think of some interesting questions and possible answers for those questions / information bits for a dating profile and incorporate it into you `Profile` type.
+Think of some interesting questions and possible answers for those questions / information bit's for a dating profile and incorporate it into you `Profile` type.
 ]

 = Inductive Types